Archive

 15.10.2021 in General/ Logistics

-Gleaning Model Walla Walla Community Harvest gleans produce from commercial farms and orchards, farmers markets and residential gardens and trees.
-Most of the gleaned produce is within Walla Walla, Columbia and Umatilla counties.
-The process of gathering information and planning is essentially the same for…
+Gleaning Model The Blue Mountain Action Council (BMAC) Food Bank gleans produce from commercial farms and orchards, farmers markets, and residential gardens and trees.
+Most of the gleaned produce is within Walla Walla, Columbia, and Umatilla counties.
+The process of gathering information and planning is…

 Location-Specific Donation Boxes